Koksowiec/Koksowiec/README.md

 Welcome to my GitHub.

-Here lays some of my work I decided to share.
+Here lies some of my work I decided to share.

 Each project has it's own readme if you are curious about any of them.